image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 This Chocolate Sheet Cake is rich and chocolatey and so easy to make!
 Topped with a simple frosting made of melted butter, cocoa and sugar.
 It’s sure to be a hit at any potluck!

-We love this Chocolate Sheet Cake because it is rich and moist and fudgy, but it’s also easy to make.
+We love this chocolate cake because it is rich and moist and fudgy, but it’s also easy to make (no mixer required!) and can serve a crowd.

-It can serve a crowd, but it also freezes perfectly and keeps for a long time.
+It also freezes perfectly and keeps for a long time.

 Really, it’s the answer to almost everything 😉